Re-expansion pulmonary edema

 - usually unilateral in those portions of the lung that were previously collapsed

-- rarely oedema can develop in the contralateral lung
+- rarely edema can develop in the contralateral lung

 - the clinical setting is critical to making the diagnosis

-- oedema may persist for several days and up to one week
+- edema may persist for several days and up to one week

-Not surprisingly, re-expansion oedema appears as regions of ground glass opacification.
+Not surprisingly, re-expansion edema appears as regions of ground glass opacification.
 It may be peripheral in distribution and associated with smooth interstitial thickening 2.

-The British Thoracic Society guidelines suggest that less than 1.5 litres of pleural fluid be drained at a time.
+The British Thoracic Society guidelines suggest that <1.5 L of pleural fluid be drained at a time.
 Drainage catheters can be intermittently plugged to prevent rapid lung re-expansion.
 Rapid re-expansion of pneumothoraces is less easily controlled and caution should be taken to avoid high negative intrapleural pressures.

 - 1. Echevarria C, Twomey D, Dunning J et-al. Does re-expansion pulmonary oedema exist?
 Interact Cardiovasc Thorac Surg.
 2008;7 (3): 485-9. doi:10.1510/icvts.2008.178087 - Pubmed citation

 - 2. Baik JH, Ahn MI, Park YH et-al. High-resolution CT findings of re-expansion pulmonary edema.
 Korean J Radiol.
 11 (2): 164-8. doi:10.3348/kjr.2010.11.2.164 - Free text at pubmed - Pubmed citation